qdrant/docs/qdrant/v1.1.x/quantization.md

 ## Scalar Quantization

-*Avaliable in Qdrant since v1.1.0*
+*Available in Qdrant since v1.1.0*

 Scalar quantization, in the context of vector search engines, is a compression technique that compresses vectors by reducing the number of bits used to represent each vector component.